wp-plugins/enhanced-tooltipglossary/readme.txt

 Name: CM Enhanced Tooltip Glossary
 Contributors: CreativeMinds.
 Based on jatls TooltipGlossary Donate link: http://www.cminds.com/plugins
-Tags: glossary, pages, posts, definitions, tooltip, automatic, hints, hint, tip, tool-tip Requires at least: 3.2
+Tags: glossary, posts, definitions, tooltip, automatic, hints, hint, tip, tool-tip, dictionary,  Encyclopedia,  knowledge base,  index, keywords, terms,  knowledgebase, lexicon, synonyms, plural, singular
+Requires at least: 3.2
 Tested up to: 3.5
 Stable tag: 2.0.7

 Parses posts for defined glossary terms and adds links to the glossary term page.
 Hovering over the link shows a tooltip with the definition.
 A glossary index with all definition is automatically created
+This plug can be used for the following use-cases:
+* Create a dictionary of terms in your site
+* Add tooltip to predefined terms in your site
+* Create a knowledge base
+* Build an internal Encyclopedia
+* Keep and display synonyms for terms you are using
+* Build a lexicon of terms

 == Description ==

 Parses posts for defined glossary terms and adds links to the glossary term page containing the definition.
 The plugin also creates a tooltip containing the definition which is displayed when users mouseover the term.